Microchip-MPLAB-Harmony/reference_apps/apps/pic32cm_le00_curiosity_pro/pic32cm_le00_cpro_smart_smoke_detector/readme.md

 - Follow the steps in [Running the demo](#running-the-demo) section below
 ## Running the Demo:
 - Perform [Hardware Setup](#hardware-setup) and [Programming/Debugging Application Project](#programmingdebugging-application-project) steps mentioned above, if not done already.
-- For demonstration, the **Flame Click** is used to detect the smoke.
+- For demonstration, the **Flame Click** is used to detect the flame.
 Shining a flashlight on the flame click sensor should be good enough to trigger it, for demo purposes.
-- If the smoke has been detected, the **Flame** Labeled LED(Flame Presence LED Indicator) in the **Flame Click** will glow.
+- If the flame has been detected, the **Flame** Labeled LED(Flame Presence LED Indicator) in the **Flame Click** will glow.
 - The OLED display shows the ADC result values of the Flame sensor periodically as shown here:
   <p align = "center"> <img src = "images/oled_display.png" width="20%">
-- The SD Card log the smoke detection message along with the Timestamp (RTC).
+- The SD Card log the flame detection message along with the Timestamp (RTC).
 - To get the fire alarm detection in the mobile app, please proceed the following steps:
   - Install the Microchip Bluetooth Data Android App in your Android Smartphone using the **MicrochipBluetoothData_Smartsmoke.apk** file under the project folder *Android_App*.
 Alternatively, [Click here](https://github.com/Microchip-MPLAB-Harmony/reference_apps/releases/latest/download/MicrochipBluetoothData_Smartsmoke.apk) to download it.
   - Enable and allow Bluetooth and location from Smartphone settings